You've got questions. We've got answers.

-The Coord Driver app is currently available to delivery and ride-hail drivers in New York City.
-Download the Android app from the Google Play Store and watch this short video to learn how the app works and how to use it to save you time on your next delivery!
+The Coord Driver app currently supports drivers in cities that have established Smart Zones.
+Download the app for iPhone or Android and watch this short video to learn how the app works and how to use it to save you time on your next delivery!

 The Coord API is a read-only service that describes what you can and cannot do along a curb in a given city.
 Specifically, the API lets you pass a variety of parameters related to criteria such as vehicle type, location, time of day, and expected duration of dwell and returns the corresponding rules along the curb or curbs, depending on the endpoint used, nearby.

 We use a variety of data sources.
 This data includes the curb asset and regulation data Coord or our partners have collected using the Coord Collector app as well as dynamic feeds of city-provided asset data, parking rate tables, and movie set, parade and construction permits where available.

 Coord supports more than 20 cities today including NYC, Boston, Seattle, San Diego, San Francisco, Los Angeles, Boulder, Austin, Washington DC, Miami, Philadelphia, Pittsburgh, Chicago, Boston, Atlanta, Somerville, Vancouver, and Denver.
 To date, we have focused on the North American market, however, we are open to discussing working with interested cities and organizations from around the world.
 You can see our most up to date coverage on our coverage page and read more about what we offer on our city page.

 If you’re a city interested in working with Coord, reach out at email@example.com to discuss how we can work together.